Elite Pathfinder Resources

 Silver Circle

-China-facing capital markets, banking and fintech-regulatory work, now part of Ashurst Perkins Coie after the 2026 transatlantic merger.
+China-facing capital markets, banking and fintech-regulatory work at the firm formed by Ashurst and Perkins Coie's 2026 combination.

 Read the intel →